Drew Binsky: Career

 After college, Binsky took a job teaching English in Seoul, South Korea.
-He spent 18 months there, and traveled to 20 countries in Asia during that time.
-He quit his teaching job in January 2015 and began focusing on traveling full-time after that.
+He spent 18 months teaching there, earned his black belt in Taekwondo and traveled to 20 countries in Asia during that time.
+In 2015, he quit his teaching job and began focusing on traveling full-time, starting with a 3-month solo trip across India.
 By October 2015, he had visited a total of 73 countries.
-He also started a blog called "The Hungry Partier" (later renamed "Drew Binsky") and began documenting his travels on Instagram and Snapchat.
+He also had started a travel blog called "The Hungry Partier" (later renamed "Drew Binsky") and began documenting his travels on Instagram and Snapchat.

-In 2017, his girlfriend, Deanna Sallao, bought him a camera, which prompted him to create and begin posting videos on his YouTube channel (also called "Drew Binsky").
+In 2017, his girlfriend at the time, Deanna Sallao, bought him a camera when they moved to Hanoi, Vietnam, which prompted him to create and begin posting videos on his YouTube channel (also called "Drew Binsky").
 In May 2017, he uploaded a video of an organized trip to North Korea on his YouTube and Facebook channels.
-The video accumulated over 10 million views.
+The video accumulated over 10 million views within 2 days.
 Binsky also began earning money from YouTube and Facebook advertising revenue and sponsored partnerships with various brands.
-He has over 4 million followers on social media and holds two Guinness World Records: visiting the most UNESCO Heritage sites in a 24-hour period and for quickest suitcase packing.
-In 2018, he began working from Bangkok, Thailand.
+He has over 12 million followers on social media and holds two Guinness World Records: visiting the most UNESCO Heritage sites in a 24-hour period and for quickest suitcase packing.
+In 2018, he began living in and working from Bangkok, Thailand, and, in 2019, began operating out of Manila, Philippines.

-In 2019, Binsky met Zablon Simintov, who was thought to be the only remaining Jew still living in Afghanistan at the time, and featured him in a video that accumulated over 1 million views.
+In October 2019, Binsky met Zablon Simintov, who was thought to be the only remaining Jew still living in Afghanistan at the time, and featured him in a video that accumulated over 1 million views.
+His channel's three most viewed videos depict his encounters with Wim Hof in the Netherlands, the "tallest people in the world" in South Sudan, and Thai Ngoc—a man who claims to have not slept since 1962—in Vietnam.

 In 2020, Binsky announced an upcoming documentary on his travels called Border 197.
-He is the Guinness World Record holder for the Most UNESCO World Heritage Sites visited in 24 hours and for the fastest time to pack a suitcase (35.59 seconds).

-Binsky's goal was to travel to all 197 countries recognized by the United Nations in the world by the end of 2021.
-He completed his goal on October 29, 2021 by visiting Saudi Arabia.
-As of 2021, he has more than 9 million followers on social media with more than 4 billion views of his videos.
+Binsky's goal was to travel to all 197 countries recognized by the United Nations in the world by the end of 2020, but due to the COVID-19 pandemic, he completed his goal on October 29, 2021, by visiting Saudi Arabia.
+In 2024, he released Just Go, a book that documents his travel stories from visiting 197 countries.

-Just Go is Binsky's merchandise brand.

 Personal life

-Binsky became engaged to Deanna Sallao in May 2021.
-After graduating college, he had aspirations of becoming a professional golfer.
+Binsky became engaged to Deanna Sallao in May 2021, and the two were married on Balesin Island on Valentine's Day 2023.
+After graduating from college, he had aspirations of becoming a professional golfer.
 As part of his travels, he plays and reviews golf courses around the world.

-As of 2020, he resided in Arizona.
+As of 2021, he resides in Phoenix, Arizona.

-In 2023, he married his fiancée Deanna Sallao in Balesin Island on Valentine's Day.